chenreny/Detect-status-of-google-drive/README.md

 # GOOGLE DRIVE Traffic Signal

 Detect the internet status and tell you whehther google drive is up or down
-<br>Red light: The user is not signed in
+<br>If the icon shows grey light: The user is not signed in
-Red light: Google drive is down
+<br>If the icon shows red light: Google drive is down
-Yellow light: Local internet connection
+<br>If the icon shows yellow light:Local internet connection is broken
-Green light: Google drive is up
+<br>If the icon shows green light: Google drive is up

 ## Getting Started